-Note: Both the HTTP port and RTSP port are required to be opened for the DCS-930.
+Note: The HTTP port is required to be opened for the DCS-930.

 Router Set-Up and Installation

 The following steps generally apply to any router that you have on your network.
 The D-Link DIR-655 is used as an example to clarify the configuration process.
 Configure the initial settings of the DIR-655 by following the steps outlined in the DIR-655 Quick Installation Guide.